wuzhengy/TAU/README.md

   Android platform is a great decentral and light OS, given the open-source community support on many components such as leveldb, dht, libtorrent for java, libretorrent and many google UI components.

 # To do and other notes
-- [ ] resource management process
+- resource management process
-- [ ] multi-platform
+- multi-platform
-- [ ] peer to peer secure private messages, community DHT becomes a router for peer to peer to send and confirm secure messages.
-- [ ] TAU dev might provide centralized DHT search engine: centralized engine to find new community and links.
+- TAU dev might provide centralized DHT search engine: centralized engine to find new community and links.
-- transaction collection strategy of a miner: as soon as getting a transaction with fee higher than median fee, capture it with a new block generation.
+- transaction collection strategy of a miner: as soon as getting a transaction with fee higher than median fee, capture it
 - off-chain message collection: active users having higher change to be displayed off-chain messages.
-- transaction pool light update channel